krlvm/PowerTunnel/README.md

 If you have offers, improvements or find bug you can leave an issue.

 ## Dependencies
-We're using patched LittleProxy (`org.littleshoot:littleproxy:1.1.2`, https://github.com/adamfisk/LittleProxy) as Proxy Server.
+We're using patched LittleProxy (`org.littleshoot:littleproxy:1.1.2`, https://github.com/adamfisk/LittleProxy) as a Proxy Server.

 We're using SwingDPI (https://github.com/krlvm/SwingDPI) for scaling UI on a HiDPI screens.